thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <!-- start embedding models -->

-# embedding models {-}
+# language models {-}

 <img src="https://thebustalab.github.io/integrated_bioanalytics/images/embedding.jpeg" width="100%" style="display: block; margin: auto;" />

-To run the analyses in this chapter, you will need four things.
+To run the analyses in this chapter, you will need three things.

 1. Please ensure that your computer can run the following R script.
 It may prompt you to install additional R packages.